 In another major study, researchers are examining the health and wellbeing of children exposed to low to moderate levels of alcohol in pregnancy using novel, early markers of development, while taking into account maternal and infant genetics and epigenetics as well as lifestyle and other health-related determinants of child development.

-Childhood outcomes of fetal genomic variants: the PrenatAL Microarray (PALM) cohort
+Childhood outcomes of genomic copy number variants: The PrenatAL Microarray cohort (PALM study)

 The aims of this study are: